au-ts/lionsos_docs/content/docs/use/debugging.md

 The host (e.g developer's machine) that is running the GDB client connects to the GDB PD via some transport such as a serial or network device.
 For failicating this I/O, we use the standard interfaces that are used for all other [I/O in LionsOS](/docs/components/drivers).

+We have GDB over serial and are working on GDB over the network.
+In theory it would be possible to use other device classes but at this time we have no plans to do so.

 <img src="/gdb_arch.svg" alt="Architecture of a system using GDB support" />